GoodnessJames/BugWise/README.md

 ## Known Bugs
 Some mobile devices are not able to use the recording feature of BugWise even after granting microphone permission.

-The text input of bug posts are squished vertically when viewing on mobile.
+The text input of bug posts is squished vertically when viewing on mobile.

 ## Architecture
 ### Overview